Maïa Schwinghammer

 Maïa Schwinghammer (born September 14, 2001) is a Canadian mogul skier.
+She represented Canada at the 2026 Winter Olympics.

 Early life

+Schwinghammer's first experience of skiing came on Christopher Lake while being pulled behind a snowmobile.
+Her parents ran her local skiing hill, Mount Blackstrap, during her childhood.
+She joined the Saskatchewan provincial team at the age of 15, and the national team when she was 17.

 Schwinghammer attended Holy Cross High School in Saskatoon.

 Career

-On January 31, 2025, Schwinghammer won her first moguls gold medal of the 2024–25 FIS Freestyle Ski World Cup.
+During the 2024–25 FIS Freestyle Ski World Cup, Schwinghammer earned her first career World Cup victory on January 31, 2025.
 She finished the World Cup in third place with 456 points.

 Schwinghammer represented Canada at the 2025 FIS Freestyle Ski World Championships and won a bronze medal in the moguls event with 74.92 points.

+In January 2026, she was selected to represent Canada at the 2026 Winter Olympics.
+During the moguls qualification she finished in sixth place with a score of 74.90 and advanced to the finals.
+She was the only Canadian to qualify for the second final round, in which she finished in fifth place with a score of 77.61.
+On February 14, 2026, she also competed in the inaugural dual moguls event, and was eliminated by Perrine Laffont in the 1/8 finals.